pingcap/docs/tidb-cloud/set-up-vpc-peering-connections.md

     2. Click the name of your target cluster to go to its overview page.

+2. In the left navigation pane, click **Networking**, and then click **Create VPC Peering**.

-3. On the **Networing** page of your cluster, click **Create VPC Peering**，and then fill in the required information of your existing Google Cloud VPC:
+3. Fill in the required information of your existing Google Cloud VPC:

     > **Tip:**
     >